FlowFuse/flowfuse/docs/admin/sso/README.md

 The user must already exist on the FlowForge platform before they can sign in via SSO.

-Once enabled for a particular email domain, regular users on that domain will no longer be able to log in with their local password.
-They will be directed to the Identity Provider to log in.
-Nor will they be able to change their email address in User Settings.
+Once enabled for a particular email domain, regular users on that domain will be directed to the Identity Provider in order to log in.
+They will no longer be able to log in with their local password, nor will they be able to change their email address in User Settings.

-Admin users will still be able to log in with their username/password - this ensures they don't get locked out of the platform if there is a problem with the Identity Provider configuration.
+Admin users will still be able to log in with their original FlowForge username/password - this ensures they don't get locked out of the platform if there is a problem with the Identity Provider configuration.